-- a.
-Copying from another student's test paper or devices. - b.
+- b.
 Using unauthorized materials during a test. - c.
 Failing to comply with instructions given by the person administering the test - d.
-Possession of materials during a test which are not authorized by the person administering the test, such as class notes or other unauthorized aids.
+Possession of materials such as class notes or utilization of computer documents / websites during a test which are not authorized by the person administering the test.
 The presence of textbooks constitutes a violation only if they have been specifically prohibited by the person administering the test. - e.
 Using, buying, stealing, transporting, selling or soliciting in whole or part items including, but not limited to, the contents of an un-administered test, test key, homework solution, or computer program. - f.
 Collaborating with, seeking aid or receiving assistance from another student or individual during a test or in conjunction with other assignments without authority. - g.
 Discussing any contents of an examination, or lab practical exam with another student who has taken or will take the examination without authority. - h.
 Substituting for another person, or permitting another person to substitute for oneself in order to take a course, take a test or complete any course-related assignment. - i.
-Paying or offering to pay money or other valuables or coercing another person to obtain items including, but not limited to, an un-administered test, test key, homework solution or computer program, or information about an un-administered test, test key, homework solution or computer program. - Falsifying research data, laboratory reports and/or other academic work offered for credit. - k.
+Paying or offering to pay money or other valuables or coercing another person to obtain items including, but not limited to, an un-administered test, test key, homework solution or computer program, or information about an un-administered test, test key, homework solution or computer program. - j.
+Falsifying research data, laboratory reports and/or other academic work offered for credit. - k.
 Taking, keeping, misplacing or damaging the property of the College, or of another, if the student knows or reasonably should know that an unfair academic advantage would be gained by such conduct. - I. Possession at any time of current or previous test materials without the instructor's permission. - m.
 Cueing or correcting a lab partner through verbal and/or non-verbal means in skills check offs or lab practical exams.